BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 The normal process for using a Keystone is:

-1. Create a wallet on Keystone or import using BIP-39 words or shards from Shamir's Secret Sharing.
+1. Create a wallet on Keystone or import using BIP-39 words or using Shamir's Secret Sharing and SLIP-39 words.
-2. Back up wallet by writing down BIP-39 words or shards from Shamir's Secret Sharing.
+2. Back up wallet by writing down BIP-39 or SLIP-39 words.
 3. Bind Keystone to Mobile App by displaying QR code on Keystone and reading it on Mobile App.
-This presumably transfers an xpub to the Mobile App, encoded as `ur:bytes`.
+This transfers account information (a hdpath and xpub) to the Mobile App, encoded as `ur:bytes`.
-4. Receive funds by reading address QR codes from Keystone or from Mobile App into remote wallet.
+4. Receive funds from remote wallet: QR codes can be read from Keystone or from Mobile App ..
-5. Send funds by creating a transaction on the Mobile App, then generating a QR for signing, which presumably is a PSBT, encoded as `ur:bytes`.
+5. Send funds by creating a transaction on the Mobile App, then generating a QR for signing containing a PSBT encoded as `ur:bytes`.
-6. Read and sign the transaction on the Keystone, then send it back, now presumably as a fully signed PSBT, encoded as `ur:bytes`.
+6. Read and sign the transaction on the Keystone, then send it back as a PSBT encoded as `ur:bytes`.

 Additional wallets on Keystone may be created using the "Hidden Wallet" feature.
 Only one wallet is displayed at a time; switching to another requires a passphrase, with no indication given on the device that the additional wallet exists.